styled-components/styled-components/docs/theming.md

 Theming is a first-class citizen in `styled-components`.
 We want to make it as easy as possible use a reusable and sharable component library.

-> Note: If you're looking for some tips on setting up a shared component library, go to [`shared-component-libraries.md`](./shared-component-libraries.md)!

 ## Using theming

 We export a `<ThemeProvider>` component that takes a `theme` prop.
 The `theme` you provide there is injected into your styled components via `props.theme`: